 Buy one give one done right and how every company can apply it.

 Almost everyone has heard of the buy one give one model or encountered it in some capacity.
-From planting a tree with every purchase of an upcycled wooden timepiece to removing a pound of trash from the ocean for every bracelet sold, many businesses are appealing to their customers’ sympathies for social and environmental causes.
+From planting a tree with every purchase of an upcycled wooden timepiece to removing a pound of trash from the ocean for every bracelet sold, more businesses today are trying to involve their customers in creating a positive social impact.

 Fortunately, the buy one give one model has seen many improvements.
 It is now a sustainable model for both businesses and the causes they support and even presents great opportunities for businesses to creatively collaborate with non-profit organizations.